Mereworth Castle

-Mereworth Castle is a grade I listed Neo-Palladian country house in Mereworth, Kent, England.
+Mereworth Castle is a grade I listed Palladian country house in Mereworth, Kent, England.

 History

 Originally the site of a fortified manor house with licence to crenellate in 1332, the manor of Mereworth was inherited by Francis Fane, 1st Earl of Westmorland (1580-1629) (son and heir of Sir Thomas Fane (died 1589) of Badsell in the parish of Tudeley in Kent) from his mother Mary Neville, suo jure Baroness le Despenser (c.
 1554–1626), sole daughter and heiress of Henry Nevill, 6th Baron Bergavenny (died 1587).
 The present building is not actually a castle, but was built in the 1720s by John Fane, 7th Earl of Westmorland to the 1723 design of the architect Colen Campbell being an almost exact copy of Palladio's Villa Rotunda near Venice.
 The interior features plasterwork by Giovanni Bagutti and fresco painting by Francesco Sleter.
 The house is situated in a landscaped park and valley with a number of surrounding pavilions and lodges which are also Grade I listed.